5 Ways to Get the Most Out of Music Lessons:

 2. CHOOSING BETWEEN GROUP AND PRIVATE LESSONS

-When enrolling a child for piano or guitar instruction, parents can choose between group and private lessons based upon the learning style of their child.
+When enrolling a child in piano or guitar instruction, parents can choose between group and private lessons based on the learning style of their child.
 Some students work particularly well in small groups.
 The group format allows for activities not available during private lessons, such as musical games and ensemble playing.
 Some students develop stronger rhythmic skills in this format because of the group playing opportunities.

 But if group lessons are not available at a convenient time for you, private lessons are always a great way to go.
 A child can change from group to private lessons at any time.
 In private lessons, each student can learn at his or her own pace and the teacher has the time and can completely focus on the individual student’s strengths and weaknesses.

 If a parent has trouble deciding between group and private instruction, an experienced teacher or music school staff person can help by asking additional questions and providing further guidance.